SylRob/EscapeGame/README.md

 EscapeGame
 ==========

-node.js/socket.io and Snap.js(SVG)
+a simple game made with these techno : node.js/socket.io and Snap.js(SVG)
+The goal is to avoid the enemy and catch the beer coin You can play with 5 persons connected at the same time(it can be change)

-a smartphone browser and a desktop browser(Chrome) is needed. the smart phone is use as a gamepad and the desktop is the actual screen.
+1 desktop browser(Chrome) and at least 1 touch enable device are needed. the touch device is use as a gamepad to move the ship and the desktop is the actual screen.

 ###Step1 :
 ⋅⋅⋅set the IP/PORT to listen in "/js/app.js", "/js/playerscreen/script.js" , "/js/playground/script.js"

 ###Step 2:
-⋅⋅⋅connect the PC and then connect the smartPhones (max 5)
+⋅⋅⋅connect the PC at "/playground.html" and then connect the touch device(max 5) at "/"

 ###Step 3:
-⋅⋅⋅choose a nickname and then a color on the smartPhone ⋅⋅⋅touch and move your finger on the smartphone screen to move your ship on the pc screen.
+⋅⋅⋅choose a nickname and then a color on the smartPhone ⋅⋅⋅touch and move your finger on the touch devicee screen to move your ship on the pc screen.

-The goal is to avoid the enemy and catch the beer coin Enjoy
+Enjoy